sonic-net/SONiC/doc/audit/security_auditing_HLD.md

 ## 3. High-level Design
 ### 3.1 Design
-- Introduce a new file, `security-auditing.rules`, into the `/etc/audit/rules.d/` directory.
+- Introduce a new file, `security-auditing.rules`, into the `/etc/audit/rules.d/` directory
+- A predefined set of rules (detailed in section 3.2) will be automatically enabled as the default configuration.
-- Additionally, the `/etc/audit/plugins.d/syslog.conf` is modified (by setting `active = yes`) to enable sending auditd logs to a syslog server.
+- Modify the `/etc/audit/plugins.d/syslog.conf` file by setting `active = yes` to enable the forwarding of auditd logs to a syslog server.
 - ConfigDB schema design
 - YANG model
-- CLI commands enhancement
+- CLI commands to enable or disable all rules, with support for adding or removing individual rules for fine-grained control:
+  - `show audit`
   - `config audit enable`
   - `config audit disable`
-  - `show audit`
+  - `config audit add <rule>`
+  - `config audit remove <rule>`
 - Logrotate
 - Audit rules ordering